supsi-dacd-isaac/krangpower/docs/source/io.rst

 I/O with JSON files
 '''''''''''''''''''
 Krang has facilities to store all the relevant information they contain in structured JSON files.
-To save a JSON, the method used, visible in the `Krang reference page`_, is save_json.
 The essential structure of such file is this:

 .. code::